 and for fronting Springwatch

-Savannah King is President of Winchester Students’ Union; Sam Jones is Head of Communications and Marketing at the University of Winchester.
+Savannah King is outgoing President of Winchester Students’ Union; Sam Jones is Head of Communications and Marketing at the University.

 Chris spoke engagingly about his life in media and his new book, Fingers in the Sparkle Jar

-, signing copies and answering questions from a packed audience.
+, signing copies and answering questions from a packed audience, including many children.

 Tuesday 23 February 2016: The Revd Richard Coles in conversation with Deputy Vice-Chancellor Professor Elizabeth Stuart

 Coles is a priest of the Church of England and Vicar of Finedon in

 Northamptonshire, where two of his ancestors were vicars in the 17th

 century (the latter was sequestered for malignancy).
 He has a parallel